DFHack/dfhack/README.rst

 liquidsgo-here
 ==============
 Run the liquid spawner with the current/last settings made in liquidsgo (if no settings in liquidsgo were made it paints a point of 7/7 magma by default).
-Can be used from a hotkey.
+Intended to be used as keybinding.
 Requires an active in-game cursor.

 mode
 ====